+We adjust for $26$ potential confounders, including both environmental and socioeconomic variables measured at the ZIP code level.
+Parental demographic covariates, constructed from stratified birth count data provided by Cal-ViDa, capture the proportions of births by maternal age, race/ethnicity, education level, nativity, and trimester of prenatal care initiation.
+The annual median household income is obtained from \citet{manson2024ipums}.
+Geographic coordinates and calendar year are retained in all specifications so that broad spatial and temporal structure is modeled before the residual factor adjustment is applied.
 These covariates capture important demographic composition and healthcare access patterns across ZIP codes, but may not fully account for all sources of confounding in the relationship between PM$_{2.5}$ and birth weight.
 Residual confounding may persist due to additional unmeasured factors such as overall maternal health conditions, health-related behaviors, and parity.
 Regional factors including industrial activity, healthcare accessibility, and environmental conditions (e.g., green space, temperature, humidity), some of which remain stable over the study period, may also contribute to unmeasured confounding.

 In this analysis, we start by modeling the causal effect using a variant of generalized additive models that accommodates nonlinear PM$_{2.5}$ effects while adjusting for factor confounding (see Section~\ref{sec:estimation}).
 In contrast to the simulations in Section \ref{sec:simulation}, given the high density of spatial locations and small number of yearly observations, we treat ZIP codes as independent observations and apply the factor model to capture residual temporal correlation instead.
 For the factor model, we fix the number of latent factors at $M=3$, reflecting two considerations: (i) identification under the factor confounding assumption with seven years of data requires at most rank~3; and (ii) in practice, modestly overestimating the number of latent factors rarely degrades performance.